ForestSquirrelDev/Catch-the-eggs/README.md

 Given all that, i believe the result to be pretty satisfying.
 And so did the reviewer at the time.
 Gameloop feels nice and non-bloated, and it actually plays like a proper game.

-You can try it yourself on itch:
+You can download and try it yourself on itch: https://kikchitov.itch.io/catch-the-eggs